venture-life/mining-simulator/README.md

 # Mining Simulator (Event-Queue V2 with Optional Attacker)

-A lightweight Python project to simulate Bitcoin mining dynamics using a continuous-time event-queue model (global Poisson arrivals with thinning and de-duplication).
+Project to simulate mining dynamics using a continuous-time event-queue model (global Poisson arrivals with thinning by share).
 Supports honest-only runs or scenarios with a selfish attacker, and includes optional plotting.

 ## Features
 - Event-queue V2 simulator (subcommand: `mining-eventq-v2`):